touying-typ/touying/docs/docs/intro.md

 # Introduction to Touying

-[Touying](https://github.com/touying-typ/touying) is a slide/presentation package developed for Typst, based on [Polylux](https://github.com/andreasKroepelin/polylux).
+[Touying](https://github.com/touying-typ/touying) is a slide/presentation package developed for Typst.
 Touying is similar to LaTeX Beamer but benefits from Typst, providing faster rendering speed and a more concise syntax.
-Hereafter, we use "slides" to refer to slideshows, "slide" for a single slide, and "subslide" for a sub-slide.
+After, we use "slides" to refer to slideshows, "slide" for a single slide, and "subslide" for a sub-slide.

 ## Why Use Touying